 My first job out of college was at an auction house in Chicago.
-I learnt so much about antiques, vintage, etc. From there it was a natural segue into designing interiors.
+I learned so much about antiques, vintage, etc. From there it was a natural segue into designing interiors.

 You started your design firm at the age of 24 and more than two decades later, you are still going strong.
 What and who inspires you?

-What are / have been your biggest challenges in your career?
+What are/have been the biggest challenges in your career?